aaronriekenberg/rust-doh-proxy/README.md

 * [lru](https://crates.io/crates/lru) LRU cache.

 ## How do I run this?
-After building with cargo, you can run the app as follow.
+After building with cargo, you can run the app as follows.
 Since this is using [env_logger](https://crates.io/crates/env_logger) need to set RUST_LOG variable to get log output:

 ```
 RUST_LOG=info ./target/debug/rust-doh-proxy ./config/config.json